 Few things are more humbling than admitting that you are weak.
 When you confess sins and temptations to others, you’re acknowledging that you need the Lord, as well as the support of those around you.

-# 8. Ask forgiveness of those you sin against, even if they sinned against you first
+8. Ask forgiveness of those you sin against

 Even if they don’t ask your forgiveness in return.
-To ask forgiveness is to admit that you are wrong, which is a powerful way to humble yourself.
+To ask forgiveness is to admit that you are wrong, which is a powerful way to embrace humility.
 It’s saying that you need something from someone else – forgiveness.

 A proud person always wants to spout their ideas and opinions and thoughts.
 The humble person listens to what others say, recognizing that God has given everyone spiritual gifts.

-#10 – Don’t be so sure you’re right all the time
+10. Don’t be confident that you’re right all the time

-11. Consider that there are multitudes far more gifted and godly than you
+11. Consider that there are others more gifted and godly than you

 Thankfulness is an acknowledgment that you are the recipient of many gifts from God.
 You didn’t earn these gifts, and yet because God loves you so much, he gave them to you.